 No, please leave the accent off the letter.
 Instead, enter the character as if it had no accent.

 Please enter the place holder “FNU” (“First Name User”) without quotation marks in place of your family name to indicate to us that you do not use a last name.
 This not only helps us identify you in our system, but if you are admitted it is how your name needs to appear for immigration purposes.
 This placeholder is recognized by the U.S. government as such for students who do not use a last or family name.

 If you are a transfer student with less than 24 credit hours and you’re not sure what to major in, select Open Option under the College of Arts and Sciences.
 You will be able to declare a major in your first or second year.
 If you are leaning toward a specific major, we encourage you to select that on your application.
 You can always change your major later.
-You may also apply for an open option major in the College of Engineering or Leeds School of Business if you are interested in engineering or business but are unsure of which specific major to choose.
+You may also apply for an open option major in the Leeds School of Business if you are interested in business but are unsure of which specific major to choose.
 If you are a transfer student with more than 24 credit hours you cannot apply as an Open Option major.
 You must select a major prior to being admitted.